On exact truncation of backward waves in elastrodynamics: Exact TBC for any exterior scattering problem

 where ${\cal I}$ denotes the identity operator, the single- and double-layer potential operators ${\cal S}$ and ${\cal K}$ are defined by

-$\phi=(\phi_1,\phi_2)^{T}$, and $p.v.$ indicates Cauchy's principal value.
+$\phi=[\phi_1,\phi_2]^{T}$, and $p.v.$ indicates Cauchy's principal value.

 The TBC condition exactly truncates the unbounded scattering problem (\ref{eq:gov}) onto the bounded domain $B(0,r)\backslash \overline{D}$ so that any standard solvers can apply readily.
-To make the TBC applicable in practice, we require high-accuracy quadrature rules to discretize the integrals in (\ref{eq:rc}).
+In this paper, we shall derive a BIE solver only for Navier's problem (\ref{eq:gov}) based on the new TBC (\ref{eq:tbc}).
+To make the TBC applicable in practice, we require high-accuracy quadrature rules to discretize the integrals in (\ref{eq:tbc}).